Graft-Versus-Host Disease

 Basics

-Graft-versus-host disease (GVHD) is a multiorgan inflammatory process that develops when immunologically competent T lymphocytes from a histoincompatible donor are infused into an immunocompromised host unable to reject them.
-Divided into acute and chronic, historically based on time of presentation but best delineated by clinicopathologic findings.
+Graft-versus-host disease (GVHD) is a multiorgan inflammatory process that develops when immunologically competent T lymphocytes from a histoincompatible donor are infused into an immunocompromised host unable to reject them; divided into acute and chronic, historically based on time of presentation but best delineated by clinicopathologic findings

-• Acute: develops within 100 days after allogeneic hematopoietic stem cell transplant (HSCT); affects skin, GI tract, and/or liver
+• Develops within 100 days after allogeneic hematopoietic stem cell transplant (HSCT)

 • Chronic subtypes